go-sphere/go-sphere.github.io/content/docs/components/sphere-cli.md

 ## See Also

-- [Creating Your First Project](../../getting-started/creating-your-first-project) - Complete project setup guide
+- [Quick Start](../../getting-started/quickstart) - Complete project setup guide
 - [Project Structure](../../concepts/project-structure) - Understanding the generated project layout
-- [Code Generators](../generators) - Details about protoc plugins used by sphere-cli
+- [Components Overview](../) - Details about protoc plugins used by sphere-cli